eswarpeddinti98/eswarpeddinti98/README.md

 - 👋 Hi, I’m @eswarpeddinti98
-- 👀 I’m interested in Data Engineering and Cloud Technologies
+- 👀 I’m interested in Data Analytics and Cloud Technologies
-- 🌱 I’m currently learning Pyton,Sql, Linux
+- 🌱 I learnt R,Sql,Linux,Spreadsheets,Excel,Tableau
-- 💞️ I’m looking to collaborate on data engineering projects to learn.
+- 💞️ I’m looking to collaborate on data analytics projects to learn.
 - 📫 How to reach me ...

 <!---